corbindavenport/nexus-tools/README.md

 ![alt text](http://i.imgur.com/shjM51Q.png "Nexus Tools")
 ===========

-Nexus Tools is an installer for the Android debug/development command-line tools ADB (Android Device Bridge) and Fastboot for Mac OS X, Linux, and Google Chrome/Chromium OS.
+Nexus Tools is an installer for the Android debug/development command-line tools ADB (Android Device Bridge) and Fastboot for Mac OS X and Linux.
 The script does not need to be downloaded, simply copy and paste this command into the terminal and run it to install ADB/Fastboot:
 ```
 bash <(curl https://raw.githubusercontent.com/corbindavenport/nexus-tools/master/install.sh)
 ```